shuaiyuancn/rtb-tutorial-wsdm2015.github.io/README.md

+WSDM 2015 Tutorial

-WSDM 2015 Tutorial: Real-Time Bidding: A New Frontier of Computational Advertising Research
+Real-Time Bidding: A New Frontier of Computational Advertising Research
 =====================

 This repo holds the website for the WSDM 2015 Tutorial: Real-Time Bidding: A New Frontier of Computational Advertising Research.